k-37/shark-is-libvirt-experiment/README.md

 ## Cloud disk image

 Download [Debian `genericcloud` image](https://cdimage.debian.org/images/cloud/) for version you wish to use in VM.
+E.g. [https://cdimage.debian.org/images/cloud/bookworm/20241004-1890/debian-12-genericcloud-amd64-20241004-1890.qcow2](https://cdimage.debian.org/images/cloud/bookworm/20241004-1890/debian-12-genericcloud-amd64-20241004-1890.qcow2).

 You can also use cloud image for another distribution if you wish.

 ## 🦈 installation